New Jersey DWI Attorney John Menzel

 When charged with a DUI, people are categorized based on their penalty exposure, which reflects the severity of the offense.

-For first-time offenders, penalty exposure is typically assessed in three tiers: lower, middle, and upper, or based on drug impairment.
-These tiers primarily consider your blood alcohol concentration (BAC), as measured by a breathalyzer test.
+For first offenders charged with driving under the influence of alcohol, penalty exposure is typically described by three tiers: lower, middle, and upper.
+The three BAC tiers are based on your blood alcohol concentration (BAC), as measured by a breathalyzer test.

 • Lower Tier: BAC between 0.01 and 0.10.